-Supermarkets were once a common hunting ground for whisky lovers but with the current abundance of no age statement, 40% abv single malts, it seems like real quality is getting much harder to find.
+Supermarkets were once a common hunting ground for whisky lovers but with the current abundance of no age statement, 40% abv single malts, it seems like real quality is getting harder to find.
 Indeed, it is entirely possible that the supermarket trend for selling 10 – 12 year old whisky at low budget prices at least partly encouraged distillers to replace their products with younger, cheaper to produce alternatives.
 Whatever the case, an age statement is a rare thing to find on a supermarket shelf these days.

-This matters little however, to the long faithful scotch drinker who has watched his favourite drams disappear from his local store over a number of years, only to be replaced with younger, inferior alternatives that somehow cost the same.
+This matters little, however, to the long faithful Scotch drinker who has watched his favourite drams disappear from his local store over a number of years, only to be replaced with younger, inferior alternatives that somehow cost the same.
 It is, as always, the consumer who loses out, in the end.

 Bargains can still be found however, especially if one is willing to look away from the established brands of yesteryear.
-In particular, supermarket ‘own brand’ whisky has been receiving a lot of media attention and indeed a lot of praise over the last few years, with Aldi and Lidl seemingly leading the charge.
+In particular, supermarket ‘own brand’ whisky has been receiving a lot of media attention and a lot of praise over the last few years, with Aldi and Lidl seemingly leading the charge.
 Offering everything from the most affordable of blends to special 30 year old single malt bottlings released just in time for Christmas, the constant parade of spirits awards hurled at these chains no longer seems surprising.